ETH-NEXUS/smnrp/README.md

 ### `SMNRP_SELF_SIGNED_RENEW`

-If set to `true` SMNRP will regenerate the self signed certificate on each start.
+If set to `true` SMNRP will regenerate the self signed certificate on each start - for debugging purposes.

 ### `SMNRP_OWN_CERT`